-Net Investment in Capital Assets: Capital assets, net of accumulated depreciation and outstanding debt obligations related to those capital assets.
+Net Investment in Capital Assets: Capital assets, including right of use assets, net of accumulated depreciation and outstanding debt obligations related to those capital assets.
 To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets.